Hpauric/hpauric.github.io/_posts/2017-06-22-What-Exactly-Is-JSX.md

 title: What Exactly Is JSX?
 ---

+It's the peanut-butter and jelly sandwich of the web development world.
+Javascript is the jelly, HTML is the peanut-butter, and it's all held together with some...

 ## Curly Brackets

 In javascript, curly brackets normally represent a function or an encapsulated piece of code that needs to be executed as one.
 (They can also be used to create an object literals.)